 (tuple & items) Creates a new tuple that contains items.
 Returns the new tuple.

 (tuple/brackets & xs) Creates a new bracketed tuple containing the elements xs.

 (tuple/setmap tup line column) Set the sourcemap metadata on a tuple. line and column indicate should be integers.

 (tuple/slice arrtup [,start=0 [,end=(length arrtup)]]) Take a sub sequence of an array or tuple from index start inclusive to index end exclusive.
 If start or end are not provided, they default to 0 and the length of arrtup respectively. 'start' and 'end' can also be negative to indicate indexing from the end of the input.
 Note that index -1 is synonymous with index '(length arrtup)' to allow a full negative slice range.
 Returns the new tuple.

 (tuple/sourcemap tup) Returns the sourcemap metadata attached to a tuple, which is another tuple (line, column).

 (tuple/type tup) Checks how the tuple was constructed.
 Will return the keyword :brackets if the tuple was parsed with brackets, and :parens otherwise.
 The two types of tuples will behave the same most of the time, but will print differently and be treated differently by the compiler.

 (tuple? x) Check if x is a tuple.

-(type x) Returns the type of x as a keyword symbol. x is one of :nil :boolean :integer :real :array :tuple :table :struct :string :buffer :symbol :keyword :function :cfunction or another symbol for an abstract type.
+(type x) Returns the type of x as a keyword. x is one of :nil :boolean :number :array :tuple :table :struct :string :buffer :symbol :keyword :function :cfunction or another keyword for an abstract type.

 (unless condition & body) Shorthand for (when (not condition) ;body).